ndb38/arc-metals/README.md

 ## 1_arc-metals

 The "homebase" of this repository.
-Here you can find the Python script we used to compile the the relevant [GeoRoc](http://georoc.mpch-mainz.gwdg.de/georoc/) datasets, following our compilation Methods as described in the paper.
-This section also contains pre-compiled versions of the ArcMetals database, as well as companion databses (some sued in the paper, others not).
+Here you can find the Python script we used to compile the relevant [GeoRoc](http://georoc.mpch-mainz.gwdg.de/georoc/) datasets, following our compilation Methods as described in the paper.
+This section also contains pre-compiled versions of the ArcMetals database, as well as companion databases (some sued in the paper, others not).
 See the README in this folder for more details about the code, data, and other relevant features.

 ## 2_analysis

-This section comprises the Jupyter notebooks and related pytohn code used to perform the relevant analyses and create the requisite plots as seen in our manuscript.
-These notebooks are commented throguh, and provide additional examples beyond what was discussed in the paper.
+This section comprises the Jupyter notebooks and related python code used to perform the relevant analyses and create the requisite plots as seen in our manuscript.
+These notebooks are commented through and provide additional examples beyond what was discussed in the paper.

 ## 3_modeling

 Some of the standalone modeling scripts are posted here.

-Models currently expressed as Excel worksheets are posted here, and will eventually be covnerted to Python models.
+Models currently expressed as Excel worksheets are posted here, and will eventually be converted to Python models.

 ## 4_figures

-Figures and subplots related to the paper (not all of these figures apear in the main paper).
+Figures and subplots related to the paper (not all of these figures appear in the main paper).

 ## 5_examples